Medicare prescription drug coverage is available through either stand-alone Medicare

 for out-of-network services.

-Availability - Is there a Medicare Advantage plan available in your Service Area (most Medicare Advantage plans are found in population-dense areas)?
+Is there a Medicare Advantage plan available that includes your location in the plan's Service Area?
+Most Medicare Advantage plans are found in population-dense areas.
 Is a PDP the only drug plan alternative available for you?
-Do you have ESRD (kidney failure) that would

 Are you healthy and looking to avoid the late-enrollment premium penalty?
 If so, you may wish